Luis Torrens Player Props: Cubs vs. Dodgers

-On Friday, Luis Torrens (on the back of going 1-for-3 with a double and two RBI) and the Chicago Cubs face the Los Angeles Dodgers, whose starting pitcher will be Julio Urias.
-First pitch is at 2:20 PM ET.
+Luis Torrens -- 0-for-1 in his most recent game -- will be in action for the Chicago Cubs against the Los Angeles Dodgers, with Clayton Kershaw on the hill, on April 23 at 2:20 PM ET.

-In his last game he had a one-hit performance (1-for-3) against the Athletics.
+In his most recent game he had a hitless performance (0-for-1) against the Dodgers.

 Luis Torrens Game Info & Props vs. the Dodgers